woman in business attire sitting at a computer with her chin on her hand looking bored and frustrated because she's feeling underutilized

 Feeling Underutilized and Stuck?
 Reignite Purpose and Value in Your Admin Role

-You clock in every morning, tackle your to-do list, and handle the daily demands of your administrative role.
-Yet at the end of the day, many in our industry feel like they’re capable of so much more.
+You clock in every morning, manage your to-do list, and handle daily responsibilities.
+Yet many administrative professionals feel capable of far more.

-According to a 2025 LinkedIn report, 58% of US workers feel their skills are underutilized on the job.
-Even more striking?
-Administrative and support professionals top this list, with a staggering 65% feeling underutilized.
+According to a 2025 LinkedIn report, 58% of US workers feel their skills are underutilized.
+Among administrative professionals, that number rises to 65%.

-The solution isn’t changing jobs or industries.
-Instead, the key lies in transforming your current role through a strategic partnership with your executive.
-In becoming a true strategic partner, you can unlock your potential, increase job satisfaction, and become an indispensable asset to your organization.
+The solution is not changing roles.
+It is transforming your current role through a strategic partnership with your executive.
+This shift can unlock your potential, increase job satisfaction, and position you as an indispensable asset.

 The Cost of Feeling Underutilized

-today’s assistants bring far more to the table, like project management skills, technical expertise, analytical thinking, and business acumen.
+This often stems from outdated perceptions of the role.
+While traditional responsibilities remain important, today’s assistants bring far more to the table, including project management, technical expertise, and business insight.

-The challenge is to bridge this perception gap and demonstrate your full capabilities.
+The key is to bridge this perception gap and demonstrate your full capabilities by becoming a trusted advisor rather than a task executor.

 How Strategic Partnership Helps Assistants Feel Valued

-In the context of an assistant-executive relationship, this happens when you move beyond order-taking and become a proactive contributor who anticipates needs, offers solutions, and drives results.
+In this model, you move beyond task execution and become a proactive contributor who anticipates needs and drives results.

 Start by Understanding Your Executive’s Priorities